Make a Living on Youtube (or die trying), a talk at Ignite Sydney #10

 1) Buy some of the products from my SHOP

 2) Buy anything from Amazon.com by clicking through here first (I make 6% on every sale, even from 3rd party sellers), and any product, not just those in my store.
+Or use the Amazone search bar on the right below.
 If you buy from amazon regularly, this is a real easy way to donate that costs you nothing!

 3) Buy some of my Merchandise (I only make a few bucks per sale)